 To help you determine and manage your risk, there are a number of essential preparation checklists that you can download:

 - The Must-Have Cyclone Checklist

 - The Must-Have Fire Safety Checklist

 In Australia, we’re not known for our reliable and mild weather.
 You might experience blue skies one moment, and hail and thunder the next.
 To plan and prepare for the next wild weather event, it’s important to understand the level of risk you’re exposed to and make sure your home can handle anything - from high winds, to flooding and fire.

-We do not insure you for bushfire, storm, flood or tsunami in the first 72 hours of your policy.
+We do not insure you for bushfire, storm, storm surge, flood or tsunami in the first 72 hours of your policy.
 Very limited exceptions apply.
 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
 Information provided is general advice only and has been prepared without taking into account any person's particular objectives, financial situation or needs.
 Please read the relevant Product Disclosure Statement before making any decision regarding this product.